pact-foundation/pact-ruby-cli/README.md

 If you are using a Pact Broker with bearer token authentication (eg. PactFlow), then set `PACT_BROKER_TOKEN` instead of the username and password.

+### Docker gotchas

+* If you are publishing pacts, don't forget to mount your pacts into the docker container using the `-v` flag, documented in the example below.
+* If you are connecting to a Pact Broker that you are running on `localhost`, you will need to add `--network="host"` to the docker command so that it resolves `localhost` to your machine, rather than to the container itself.

 ### Help

 ```